AkashDhiman/django-app/README.md

 # Information

-This is a minimal django app, to satisfy the conditions given in [Selection Tests of Canadian Centre for Computational Genomics](https://bitbucket.org/mugqic/gsoc_2020/src/master/)
+This is a minimal django app, replicating stack exchange
 ## Files and Directory Structure

 - **website**: main django project directory